reubenvanammers/reubenvanammers.github.io/docs/_posts/2020-09-07-reinforcement-learning-connect4.markdown

 # Play

 Once these steps have been done $M$ times, it is time to choose the final move to actually play from the state $s_0$.
-This can be done by a distribution that is proportional to the number of times that node has travelled down:
+This can be done by a distribution that is proportional to the number of times that the node has been travelled down:

 $$\pi(a)|s_0) = \frac{N(s_0,a)^{1/ \tau}}{\sum_bN(s_0,b)^{1/ \tau}}$$

 $$\tau$$ is a parameter that controls the level of exploration.
-In practice, we usually want to vary this parameter depending on the situation - higher values of the parameter increase exploration values, with a value of $\tau=1$ ( mean that all moves get weighted proportional to how much they were explored in the search tree.
+In practice, we usually want to vary this parameter depending on the situation - higher values of the parameter increase exploration values, with a value of $\tau=1$ meaning that all moves get weighted proportional to how much they were explored in the search tree.
 On the other hand, if you want to exploit and choose the best move possible (at least from the trees perspective) you set $\tau$ to be very low such that the most explored move will almost always be chosen.

 ## AlphaGo